Stonos/guildwars2-sab-autosplit/MapComp.md

 One of which times your gameplay excluding loading screens and the other one times only your loading screens.
 Using this method should produce times with accuracy down to a few seconds.
 ## Setup
+0. You can watch this [video tutorial](https://youtu.be/s3Vweo2-Pcs) if you want.
 1. Install LiveSplit + this Component in two different directories.
 2. Edit both your layouts and add the component.
 3. Load your Splits in one of the instances.